 Why do I need to take the BELT?

 BELT is designed to assess your level of English language skills for University admission.
-It also helps the University understand if you meet all the language requirements set by UK immigration for a Tier 4 visa.
+It also helps the University understand if you meet all the language requirements set by UK immigration for a Student visa.

 How is the BELT structured?